minho42/roster-ios-public/README.md

 ## Shutdown

 The roster ios app has been removed from the app store.
-It may return in the future.
+It may or may not return in the future.